Delta-9 Drinks vs Gummies: Which One Should You Choose?

 Image containing a few bottles of Delta-9 Drinks and some Gummies

-Because drinks use nano-emulsion technology, they hit you in 10 to 30 minutes, provide a highly social, manageable buzz, and wear off in about 3 to 4 hours.
+Because THC drinks are liquids, they usually hit you in 15 to 30 minutes, provide a highly social, manageable buzz, and wear off in about 3 to 4 hours.
+THC gummies, on the other hand, take anywhere from 1 to 2 hours to kick in, provide a much heavier, body-focused feeling, and can last for 6 to 8 hours.

 How Your Body Processes THC